 Rehabilitation counselling studies

-Jacob worked toward this goal for the rest of his life.
+Baldwin worked toward this goal for the rest of his life.
 He was the first disabled person to graduate from rehabilitation counselling studies.

 Counsellor and advocate

 He was prominent in the organisation of events for the International Year of the Disabled in 1981 and was a founding member of the advocacy organisation now known as People with Disability Australia.
-Jacob’s book Why does that Person Look Funny sought to explain disability to young children.
+Baldwin’s book Why does that Person Look Funny sought to explain disability to young children.

 He spoke to many tertiary students about the needs of people with disabilities.